victor141516/espoquen/README.md

 - **Set Hotkey** submenu: Choose F1-F12 (any function key)
 - **Quit**: Exit the application

-**Important:** When you press the configured hotkey, it is captured by the app and won't trigger its default action (e.g., F5 won't refresh a browser page).
+**Important:** When you press the configured hotkey, the app attempts to capture it and prevent its default action.
+However, some applications (especially web browsers like Chrome) may still detect the keypress due to their own keyboard event handling.
+For best results, use F9-F12 which are less commonly intercepted by other applications.

 ### Tips